manish22d/calculator/readme.md

     * Select Maven build -> Click on new (top right corner on same window)
     * Select Base Directory
     * give goal as test
     * In Environment tab, click on Add.
-Give name "URL" and value as your host url (like https://api.openweathermap.org)
+Give name "URL" and value as your host url
     * Click on Save and run

 ### Running in Jenkins Pipeline